 Please upload a document that addresses the following question: Based on your current career goals, how will a Graduate Business Degree from San Diego State University help you to achieve these? (max 500 words).
 If you have concerns about your prior academic work or any extenuating circumstances that you would like the Admission Committee to be aware of, you may submit an Optional Essay in which you may explain these concerns (max 250 words).

 The process for submitting letters is integrated into the program application.
 Once you have created an account on Decision Desk, you will be able to generate a request for recommendation which will be sent to the recommender(s) of your choice.
 The recommender’s name and e-mail address are required.
 No paper or emailed letters of recommendation will be accepted or reviewed.

-Two letters of recommendation are required for the MBA program.
+Two letters of recommendation are required for the MBA, MSIS, and MSBA-FTP programs and one letter of recommendation is required for the MSA program.

 Recommendations can be either academic or professional; there is no preference given to either.
 Please note that while the CSU Mentor application states that the recommendation should be academic, this is not a requirement of our program for either the program application or the CSU Mentor application.

 International students have the same application deadlines as domestic students.
 Students with international coursework must submit both the official transcript and proof of degree.
 If documents are in a language other than English, they must be accompanied by a certified literal English translation.
 For country-specific requirements, please see the Graduate Admissions website (http://arweb.sdsu.edu/es/admissions/grad/country.html).